 Terms of Reference: Slot Policy Working Group.

-For queries regarding the SPWG, please contact email@example.com
+For queries regarding the SPWG and WASB, please contact firstname.lastname@example.org

-In June 2016 IATA initiated the Strategic Review of the slot guidelines to identify the areas where the WSG could be modernized.
+In June 2016 IATA initiated a Strategic Review of the Worldwide Slot Guidelines to identify the areas where the WSG (since then renamed to Worldwide Airport Slot Guidelines, WASG) could be modernized.
 IATA invited Airports Council International and Worldwide Airport Coordinators Group to join the review in order to ensure total industry participation from all the stakeholders in the improvement and optimization of the WSG, as one single global slot process.

-In June 2017 four task forces were created and are working on a set of recommendations for changes and enhancements to the WSG where necessary.
-The review should be completed in late 2019, and the respective amendments published in the WSG following industry approval.
+In June 2017 four task forces were created to work on a set of recommendations for changes and enhancements to the WSG where necessary.
+The review was completed in late 2019, and the respective amendments published in the WSG Editions 9 and 10 following industry approval.

 Objectives of the Strategic Review